PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/DeveloperApi.md

 Update user details.

-Endpoint for updating the details of the logged in user.
+An endpoint for updating the details of the logged in user.

 ### Example
 ```python